brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 should be avoided.
 This is particularly useful in topologies that have massive ECMP, such as Clos topologies.
 Consider a route that has 64-way ECMP, which is not uncommon in large datacenter topologies.
 Now consider that one of the 64 paths fails.
-With positive disaggregation, we would advertise 63 more specific routes to the remaining feasily paths.
+With positive disaggregation, we would advertise 63 more specific routes to the remaining feasible paths.
 With negative disaggregation, we would only advertise one single more specific (negative) route reporting the single path to be avoided.